Inflammatory Bowel Disease

 Clinical

-While there is no consensus on whether an unethical act can be justified by a pursuit of a hypothetically ethical outcome, it was suggested that animal research was necessary to advance efficient and safe treatments for human diseases.
+While there is no consensus on whether an unethical act can be justified by a pursuit of a hypothetically ethical outcome, it was suggested that animal research was necessary to advance safe and effective treatments for human diseases.

-Phase I to II transition success rate, that primarily focuses on assessing the safety and tolerability of drugs, was 46.7% for gastroenterology over 2011-2020, below the 52% average of all indications BIO, New Clin.
-Dev.
-Succ.
-Rat., 2011-2020, exposing individuals to severe adverse drug events, such as infections, liver failure and tumors.
+Over 2011-2020, the Phase I to II transition success rate, that primarily focuses on assessing the safety and tolerability of drugs, was 46.7% for gastroenterology, below the 52% average of all indications 98, exposing individuals to severe adverse drug events, such as liver failure and tumors.

 Intrinsic validity - How well do animal models capture the clinical heterogeneity of the human disease?